-We maintain about 50 Jacob ewes and up to 10 rams and wethers on our Solano County farm, just north of Vacaville, on the western edge of the Sacramento Valley.
+We maintain about 65 Jacob sheep on our Solano County farm, just north of Vacaville, on the western edge of the Sacramento Valley.
 The main flock grazes our irrigated pasture from mid-March through November.
 We practice intensive grazing management strategies to aid in the health of the pasture and our sheep and to promote carbon sequestration in the soil.

 All Jacob sheep are registered with the Jacob Sheep Breeders Association.
-However, our flock also includes a Bluefaced Leicester (BFL) ram and a few of his female offspring.
+However, our flock also includes a Bluefaced Leicester (BFL) ram.
 The crossbred lambs are sold for meat or to join spinners' flocks.